October 5

 Can I own rhodium in my IRA?

-No. Rhodium is not an authorized IRA precious metal.
+No. Rhodium is not an IRS-authorized metal for IRA purposes.

 My IRA custodian doesn’t offer gold.
 Do I have other options?